kumdotdev/countdown-timer/Readme.md

 ## Styling

-Variable |  Desciption or additional info | Default
+CSS-Variable |  Description or additional info | Default
 --- | --- | ---
 --cdt-digit-font-size | Size of the timer digits.
 Use `inherit` to inherit from parent element's font-size | 2rem --cdt-digit-font-family | On the demo page the counter used `monospace` family | inherit